unixorn/awesome-zsh-plugins/README.md

 * [dustmod](https://github.com/bmihaila/dustmod) - Derived from the [dst](https://github.com/robbyrussell/oh-my-zsh/blob/master/themes/dst.zsh-theme) theme in oh-my-zsh
 * [eggshausted](https://github.com/inutano/eggshausted) - A git theme for people who are tired of getting errors.
 * [endless-dog](https://github.com/qwelyt/endless-dog) - OMZ theme that mimics grml-zsh-config.
-* [enkel](https://github.com/SShrike/enkel) - A simple and minimalistic theme for ZSH and the Solarised colour scheme featuring Git support and a few other semi-useful features such as displaying exit codes, the current system time, whether or not you have write permissions to the current directory, etc.
 * [enormous](https://github.com/leighmcculloch/zsh-theme-enormous) - Takes up an enormous amount of space in the terminal.
 * [excess](https://github.com/davydovanton/excess.zsh-theme) - Simple ZSH color theme.
 * [fattyarrow](https://github.com/sohnryang/fattyarrow) - Minimal ZSH prompt that works better on dark backgrounds.